owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-catching-bugs-webcheck.md

 : The specification awaits an element matching `.todoapp` (or `#todoapp` for the old markup) in the DOM before taking any action.
-In this case, the framework needs a modified specification that instead awaits a framework-specific class, e.g. `.ng-scope`.
-I wouldn't classify this as a bug, just a small inconvenience in testing the implementation using WebCheck.
+In this case, the implementation needs a modified specification that instead awaits a framework-specific class, e.g. `.ng-scope`.
+I wouldn't classify this as a bug, just an inconvenience in testing the implementation using WebCheck.

 No input field